AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Port_SCANeR_workspace_under_Linux.md

 > Tips, this architecture is a generic one.
 As each IT infrastructure is different you can of course decide to implement it in another way 😉 should you have any related question please feel free to ask us!
 Put the system under test under SCANeR workspace is convenient for later application when running SCANeR in a container.
 But let’s see that later.

-After these steps, you can make sure that you’re all set by editing SCANeRconfigurator.
+After these steps, you can make sure that you’re all set by editing `SCANeRconfigurator`.
 You should have the following result if you use the configuration we deliver.

 ![](./assets/SCANeRWorkspaceDone.png)